undera/pylgbst/README.md

 ## Usage

-_Please note that this library requires one of Bluetooth backend libraries to be installed, please read section [here](#general-notes) for details_
+_Please note that this library requires one of Bluetooth backend libraries to be installed, please read section [here](#bluetooth-backend-prerequisites) for details._

 Install library like this:
 ```bash